-So, what else do we know about Agnes Macready?
-In 1880 she commenced training as a nurse at Sydney's Prince Alfred Hospital, after which she worked at Melbourne Hospital before being appointed matron of Bowral Hospital in New South Wales.6 When war broke out in South Africa in 1899 Macready volunteered to serve as a nurse.
+So, what else do we know about Agnes Macready (Figure 3)?
+In 1880 she commenced training as a nurse at Sydney's Prince Alfred Hospital, after which she worked at Melbourne Hospital before being appointed matron of Bowral Hospital in New South Wales.
+When war broke out in South Africa in 1899 Macready volunteered to serve as a nurse.
 But her request was denied.
 Undeterred, she paid her own passage to Durban and was the first nurse from Australia to arrive there.
-But not only was she the first Australian nurse at the Boer War, she also became Australia's first-ever female war correspondent.7
+But not only was she the first of Australia's nurses to serve in the Boer War, she also became Australia's first-ever female war correspondent.
+Historian Patricia Clarke has claimed that Edith Dickenson deserves that accolade, but Dickenson arrived in Durban in March 1900, after Macready's articles had begun appearing in the Australian press.